sevagh/xumx-sliCQ/README.md

     * Combination loss (CL) - loss function on different linear combinations of the 4 targets
     * Multi-domain loss (MDL) - frequency-domain loss (MSE) and time-domain loss ([auraloss](https://github.com/csteinmetz1/auraloss) SI-SDR)

-I trained this model for the [ISMIR 2021 Music Demixing Challenge](https://www.aicrowd.com/challenges/music-demixing-challenge-ismir-2021).
-The results showed that:
-* (:heavy_check_mark:) the sliCQ transform could successfully be used in a neural network for music source separation
-* (:heavy_multiplication_x:) the xumx-sliCQ model could not beat the UMX or XUMX baselines in the hidden test set (placing lower than #30 in the leaderboard)

-Given the flexiblity of the sliCQ transform, I still believe the idea can be explored and improved further with a better neural network architecture or different sliCQ parameters.
+The score is X dB vs.

+I submitted this model to the [ISMIR 2021 Music Demixing Challenge](https://www.aicrowd.com/challenges/music-demixing-challenge-ismir-2021).
+Out of 31 submissions, all scored worse than the UMX and XUMX baselines, or timed out and failed to evaluate the hidden data within the specified time limit.
+The final model stopped being able to run under within competition time limit starting from [commit dad295f](https://github.com/sevagh/xumx-sliCQ/commit/dad295fe54c3641a49813a29837a2e23445e0918).
+The competition format was a great motivator, and it helped me create and refine xumx-sliCQ.
+Given the flexibility of the sliCQ transform, this model can be a good starting point for future improvements with different parameter search strategies or neural network architectures.

 ## Motivation